Cat news

 The best option therefore is to neuter all of the resident feral cats within as short a time frame as possible.
 Over a period of years this will reduce the size of the colony.
 A controlled, healthy and manageable colony will deter other ferals from moving in and will keep vermin levels down.

-We may be able to help towards the cost of neutering a feral colony, provided that the cats are returned to site and their subsequent well being is assured (in terms of daily feeding and veterinary treatment).
+We will help towards the cost of neutering a feral colony, provided that the cats are returned to site and their subsequent well being is assured (in terms of daily feeding and veterinary treatment).

-All I can say to this is - WE ARE VOLUNTEERS!!!
-The majority of us work during the day & volunteer with the cats during the evening & at weekends.
+Please remember WE ARE VOLUNTEERS - The majority of us work during the day & volunteer with the cats during the evening & at weekends.
 Even if you have an emergency, we can only help if we can.
 We know that there are many, many cats & kittens out there that we can never help.
-This does upset us, but if we do not have the space - where can we put your emergency?!
-Many of us have bedrooms full that are not 'officially' spaces for cats, but we must draw the line somewhere.
-This may mean that we can't help you immediately but we will do our very best to do what we can & will give you lots of other numbers to contact to ensure that you have the best chance of getting some help.
-So please don't get angry with us, we are doing THE BEST THAT WE CAN.
+This does upset us and this may mean that we can't help you immediately but we will do our very best to do what we can & will give you lots of other numbers to contact to ensure that you have the best chance of getting some help.